arktypeio/arktype/pkgs/model/README.md

 -   Builtins, including keywords like `"number"` and literals like `"'redo'"`
 -   Aliases like `"user"` or `"group"` that have been defined in your space
--   Expressions consisting of one or more string definitions modified by an operator, like `"user | number"` or `"group[]?"`
+-   Expressions consisting of one or more string definitions modified by an operator, like `"user|number"` or `"group[]"`

+The entire definition may also include at most one of each modifier, a special category for operators like '?' that are only allowed at the root of a string definition.

 #### Keywords